frequency-chain/frequency/pallets/handles/README.md

 A handle consists of:
 - **Base Handle:** The user's chosen handle.
 It is *not* guaranteed to be unique without the suffix.
 It is linked to a normalized version for Handle to MSA Id resolution.
 See [Normalization Details](#normalization-details) below.
-- **Suffix:** A suffix is a unique numeric value appended to a user's base handle to make it unique.
+- **Suffix:** The suffix is a numeric value appended to the user's base handle to ensure the display handle (base handle + suffix) is unique.
 - **Display Handle:** The user's original (un-normalized, but with whitespace trimmed and consolidated) base handle string and the suffix together (`base`.`suffix`) constitute a unique identifier for a user.

 ### Suffixes

-TO allow multiple users to select the same handle, a distinguishing unique suffix is appended to to form the Display Handle.
+In order to allow multiple users to select the same base handle, a unique numeric suffix is appended to the Base Handle to form the Display Handle.
 The suffix is generated from a random sequence such that each suffix is unique based on the normalized version of the handle.
-Thus for example, if there are two users who choose the handle `alice`, one would be `alice.57` and the other `alice.84`.
+For example, if there are two users who choose the handle `alice`, one would be `alice.57` and the other `alice.84`.

 ## Normalization Details